HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 14. Click **Connectors** on the side bar and create a new connector.
 15. Input a connector name to [generate](https://www.teradici.com/web-help/pcoip_cloud_access_manager/CACv2/cam_admin_console/obtaining_connector_token_install/) a token.
 Save this as it will be used later.
     - This token expires in 2 hours.
-    - The value will be used inside ```terraform.tfvars``` like so: ```cac_configuration : [{ cac_token: token_here, location: westus2 }]```
+    - The value will be used inside ```terraform.tfvars``` like so:
+    ```
+    cac_configuration : [
+            {
+                cac_token: "token_here",
+                location: "westus2"
+            }
+        ]
+    ```

 ### 4. (Optional) Storing Secrets on Azure Key Vault

 Note: This is an optional feature.
 If you do not want to use secrets, you can just enter the plaintext code for your safe mode admin password, PCoIP registration key, and connector token in the terraform.tfvars file.

-A security method to help protect your AD safe mode admin password, AD admin password, PCoIP registration key, and connector token, you can store them as secrets in an Azure Key Vault.
+As a security method to help protect your AD safe mode admin password, AD admin password, PCoIP registration key, and connector token, you can store them as secrets in an Azure Key Vault.
 These secret values will be called when needed in the configuration scripts.
 In order to use secrets in Azure Key Vault you will need to deploy a few things on Azure and obtain the needed information to allow our Terraform scripts to pull from your Azure Key Vault.

 Configuring the Azure Key Vault:
 1. In the Azure portal, search for **Key Vault** and click **+ Add** to create a new key vault.